 HH Judge David Turner QC

-“I am really impressed at how comprehensive this is and from a mind that can address so many issues.
-This is the kind of Christian thinking that we need in our country and in the world today.”
+“I am really impressed at how comprehensive this is and from a mind that can address so many issues.”